Best Insoles for Neuropath

 3. Magnetic Insole®Unisex Deodorization Acupressure Insoles for Neuropathy

-The acupressure Insoles from Magnetic Insole are perfect for individuals who undergo Neuropathy, whose feet tend to become numb and have Pins and needles unprovoked.
+The acupressure Insoles from Magnetic Insole are perfect for individuals with neuropathy, whose feet tend to become numb and experience pins and needles unprovoked.

 • The Acupressure points and magnets rouse blood circulation, and prevent exhaustion and numbness.

-• The Copper mixture helps keep your feet dry and odor-free, with its antimicrobial and healing properties.
+• The Copper mixture helps keep your feet dry and odour-free, with its antimicrobial and healing properties.

 • The design offers good cushioning and support.